gkapfham/dotfiles/README.md

 ## Problems or Praise?

 If you have any problems with downloading or understanding these configuration files, then please create an issue associated with this Git repository using the "Issues" link at the top of this site.
 As the sole contributor to the `dotfiles` repository, I will do everything possible to resolve your issue and ensure that all of the configurations are clear and, potentially, best suited to working in your development environment.
-Remember, this repository is being made publicly available so as to provide examples of how to write configurations for programs like `vim`.
+Remember, this repository is being made publicly available so as to provide examples of how to write configurations for programs like `vim` and `nvim`.
 If you find that these files help you in preparing your own configurations, then I also encourage you to "star" and "watch" this project!